julianeon/julianeon/product_support.md

 I also try to be specific and give steps to follow in my response, as shown by the solution presented in Situation #2 [here](https://quick-answers.kronis.dev/).

-On an uplifting note, to see great customer service in action, see Steve Jobs turning a confrontation into an explanation of the customer experience here.
+To see great customer service in action, see Steve Jobs turning a confrontation into a primer on the [customer experience](https://www.youtube.com/watch?v=r2O5qKZlI50).

 [![steve jobs speaking on customer experience](customer_experience.png)](https://www.youtube.com/watch?v=r2O5qKZlI50)